paluigi/sdmx/doc/walkthrough.rst

 Choose and connect to an SDMX web service
 =========================================

-First, we instantiate a :class:`.pandasdmx.Request` object, using the string ID of a :doc:`data source <sources>` recognized by :mod:`pandaSDMX`:
+First, we instantiate a :class:`.sdmx.Request` object, using the string ID of a :doc:`data source <sources>` recognized by :mod:`sdmx`:

 .. ipython:: python

-    import pandasdmx as sdmx
+    import sdmx
     ecb = sdmx.Request('ECB')

 The object ``ecb`` is now ready to make multiple data and metadata queries to the European Central Bank's web service.